chaotic-aur/packages/README.md

 - **snapd**: We didn't know how to help our users with it since it breaks *A LOT*.
 We recommend using native packages or [FlatPak](https://wiki.archlinux.org/title/Flatpak) instead.
 Also, [there are a lot of other reasons to not use Snaps](https://old.reddit.com/r/linuxmemes/comments/ppyz0g/damn_you_ubuntu/hd7jg1p/).

+- **lib32-\***: The difficulty of maintaining 32-bit packages is increasing as their usefulness decreases.
+They may be considered to keep existing packages working, like `wine-*`.
+Otherwise, use 64-bit packages when available.

 - **lib32-x265**:	There is absolutely no use case in which a 32-bit application (Linux or Windows) would want to ENCODE HEVC.
 We recommend disabling x265 for the packages depending on it (usually `FFmpeg` or `GStreamer`).

-- **gst-plugins-{ugly,bad} (and lib32)**: These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
+- **gst-plugins-{ugly,bad}**: These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience - dependency requests however are welcome!

-- **ffmpeg-{full,headless} (and lib32)**:  These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
+- **ffmpeg-{full,headless}**:  These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience - dependency requests however are welcome!

 - **mpv-amd, ffmpeg-amd**: This is just MPV/FFMPEG without CUDA and NVENC to achieve shorter build times without actual end-user benefit.